 - Power NI (formerly Northern Ireland Electricity) has a range of energy saving tips, advice, home energy checks and information about grants available.

-- Northern Ireland Energy Agency operates the Heatsmart project for people living in NIHE houses.
+- Bryson Energy operates the Heatsmart project for people living in NIHE houses.
 This provides energy advice and free home visits, for example, to help people operate heating systems more efficiently.

 - Phoenix Natural Gas offer advice and information about boiler maintenance and current grants and offers.